5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 Key Takeaway

-Community preparedness teams are an opportunity for residents to collaborate with the local government's emergency services and help plan, organize, and execute a community disaster plan.
+Community preparedness teams are civic engagement examples for residents to collaborate with the local government's emergency services and help plan, organize, and execute a community disaster plan.

 #4 – Make Government Officials Accessible